-Everyone at WorkCare is personally invested in the success of our clients, who collectively employ more than 1 million people around the world.
+Everyone at WorkCare is personally invested in the success of our clients.
 We care deeply about the health, safety and well-being of job applicants and employees so they can be productive, support themselves and their families, contribute to their communities and enjoy quality of life throughout their careers.
 In turn, this promotes business sustainability.

 We refer to our organizational culture and company philosophy as the WorkCare Way.
 What does this mean?